kylec0126/kylec0126/README.md

 I am currently a Sophomore AMS/Economics Major at Stony Brook University.
 I am interested in data analysis and Engineering, with coding experience in SQL and Python.

-* 🌍  I'm based in New York
+* 🌍  I'm based in New York City
 * 🖥️  See my portfolio at [Linkedin](http://www.linkedin.com/in/kyle-chan0503/)
 * ✉️  You can contact me at [kylec0503@gmail.com](mailto:kylec0503@gmail.com)